 I was just getting used to the greenery and left-side traffic when Olney took the reverse culture shock after living abroad to stupefying levels.

 Olney has a unique High Street, with boutiques and studios, independent shops and vintage stores.
 The distinct historic townhouses get me every time.
-You don’t see such architecture in Poland.

 We arrived in Wellingborough after 10pm.
 Judging by the number of nail bars, kebab joints and barbers scattered along Sheep Street, the town centre had taken another turn for the worse over the previous five years.
 Virtually no quirky independent stores.
 No soul.
 No prospects.
 Nothing.

 It took me a while to fall asleep.
 I yearned for the noises my Polish neighbours tend to make from 11pm onwards.
 Ah – Mr Cough next door and Mrs Big Bump Bump upstairs.